 We offer free workshops on relevant topics for undergraduate and graduate students, including seminars on procrastination, the writing process, oral presentation skills, and ESL topics.
 We also offer week-long dissertation camps each summer for doctoral students.

-Managing Writer’s Block - Undergraduate Students
+Managing Writer’s Block - Graduate Students Spring 2020

 This workshop aims to undo the myth of “writer’s block.”
 We will start with a discussion of why that blinking cursor or that blank page can be the biggest obstacle to our progress.
 Then, through a series of activities, we will develop some strategies for overcoming “writer’s block” that can help students produce their best work without the constant stress of looming deadlines.Instructor: Brittany Henry

 Build Your English Vocabulary

 Wednesday, February, 13, 2019, 12:30-2:00 pm